 Energy in Panama

-The trust in Panama's electricity market is reflected in the growing capacity of solar and wind renewable generation, along with the implementation of distributed solar PV.
-However, in this edition of the World Energy Issues Monitor, the transmission grid emerges as the primary uncertainty and a priority action.
-With the escalating installed renewable capacity, there is a heightened concern regarding the necessary investment in transmission capacity and the establishment of resilient, modern networks.
+Trust in Panama's electricity market is reflected in the fact that, in 2024, 73% of the electricity was generated from renewable energy sources (solar, wind and conventional hydro).
+Furthermore, the additional 670 MW of natural gas installed capacity to Panama’s National Interconnected Grid underscores Panama’s commitment not only to a clean and diversified electricity matrix, but also to ensure the reliability of its power system.
+However, similar to last year, in this edition of the World Energy Issues Monitor, the transmission grid emerges as the primary critical uncertainty.
+With the escalating installed generation capacity, there is a heightened concern regarding the necessary public investment in transmission capacity and the establishment of resilient, modern networks.
 This is essential to keep up with the pace of investment and ultimately accomplish decarbonization goals.

 Acknowledgements